 After a short walk, I find a cab willing to take me.
 Cash from Burnell’s wallet pays for the ride.

 The phone is a banshee.
 I’m hungover, beaten, embarrassed and someone needs to speak to me, but there’s no one I need to talk to.
 I keep the apartment dark and try not to move.
-The pulse of my blood tells me my left eye is half-swollen and my jaw isn’t working smoothly.
-My inventory of discomfort also includes a gash on my forehead, a goose egg on my head, a sore ass, a tender knee, and bruised sternum and ribs.
-Broken?
+The pulse of my blood tells me my left eye is half-swollen.
+My inventory of discomfort also includes a goose egg on my head, a sore ass, a tender knee, and bruised sternum and ribs.

-I inch out of bed in the late afternoon.
+I flop out of bed in the late afternoon.
 Burnell’s wallet is on the kitchen counter.
 It’s a fat, cheap brown number.
-I heat a can of tomato soup and go through the wallet while I eat.
+I pour a bowl of cereal and go through the wallet while I eat.
 The usual I.D., but his driver’s license is expired and I’m surprised to find a library card.
-Four rags of paper with lists of phone numbers, and the bonus—about a grand in tens and twenties.
+Four rags of paper with lists of phone numbers, and the bonus—two grand in tens and twenties.

 I sit and wonder if Burnell was looking for me or if he simply took an opportunity too good to pass up.
 I decide I can’t care.
 Then I pick up the phone; it beeps insistently.